Arkaney/Minecraft-Guides-Blood-Magic/pages/02.tier-0/01.demonic-will/default.md

 You will notice that the Demonic Will does not stack and that each Demonic Will has a quality attached to it.
 These can vary but are currently not important, even if you get a few with low stats (like 1.3) you can still use them.
 However, anything below 1 is not worth keeping.
 For now, collect as much as you can with the number of snares you have and then head back home

->>> Note: Mobs with higher health will drop Demonic Will with higher Will Quality, Endermen will have more than spiders, etc.
+>>>>> Mobs with higher health will drop Demonic Will with higher Will Quality, Endermen will have more than spiders, etc.